SelfCareMap

 How to Turn Your Bedtime Routine Into a Mini Spa Experience

-Let’s be honest: most of us treat bedtime like a chore—brushing teeth, scrolling through phones, collapsing into bed still half-wired from the day.
-But what if your nightly wind-down could feel less like a checklist and more like a luxurious escape?
+Let’s be honest: most of us treat bedtime like a chore.
+It often consists of brushing teeth, scrolling through phones, and collapsing into bed still half wired from the day.
+This frantic pace keeps our brains in a state of high alert, which can make it nearly impossible to achieve deep, restorative sleep.
+But what if your nightly wind down could feel less like a checklist and more like a luxurious escape?
 You don’t need a weekend getaway or a pricey spa membership to indulge in deep relaxation.
-With a few intentional tweaks, your bedroom can become a sanctuary of calm—a mini spa experience you can enjoy every single night.
+With a few intentional tweaks, your bedroom can become a sanctuary of calm, a mini spa experience you can enjoy every single night.

 What You'll Need